In “Identities are Changeable” Miguel Zenón uses jazz and voices to tell the story of the descendants of the Puerto

-Miguel Zenón’s press release from Braithwaite & Katz describes the creative process for this work very well: The approach was “a series of interviews with seven New Yorkers of Puerto Rican descent.
-He then identified key excerpts from the interviews and grouped them six thematically related clusters: national identity, home, blackness, language, the next generation, and music.
-As he began writing instrumental music to support the voices, those clusters became six fully elaborated musical movements.”
+Miguel Zenón’s press release from Braithwaite & Katz describes the creative process for this album.
+The approach was “a series of interviews with seven New Yorkers of Puerto Rican descent.
+Then, he identified key excerpts from the interviews and grouped them in six thematically related clusters.
+These are: national identity, home, blackness, language, the next generation, and music.
+Finally, as he began writing instrumental music to support the voices, those clusters became six fully elaborated musical movements.”

-For “Identities are Changeable” Miguel Zenón (composer/alto sax) used his long-time cohesive quartet of Luis Perdomo (piano), Hans Glawischnig (bass), and Henry Cole (drums), along with what he calls the “Identities” Big Band of five saxophones, four trumpets, and three trombones to add a full sound to music.
+For “Identities are Changeable” Miguel Zenón (composer/alto sax) used his long-time cohesive quartet of Luis Perdomo (piano), Hans Glawischnig (bass), and Henry Cole (drums).
+Additionally, he also used what he calls the “Identities” Big Band of five saxophones, four trumpets, and three trombones to add a full sound to music.

-“Zenón explains ‘all of the compositions explore the idea of multiple rhythmic structures coexisting with each other (e.g., 5 against 7, 3 against 2, 5 against 3).’
-Drummer Henry Cole has his hands (and feet) full holding down the simultaneous time streams, as does Zenón when he conduct the group live”, states the press release.
+“Zenón explains ‘all of the compositions explore the idea of multiple rhythmic structures coexisting with each other (e.g., 5 against 7, 3 against 2, 5 against 3).‘ Drummer Henry Cole has his hands (and feet) full holding down the simultaneous time streams.
+The same goes for Zenón when he conducts the band “live”.

 “Identities are Changeable“; a Necessary Musical Documentary

 Innovative Theme – Miguel Zenón’s creativity continues to impress me.
-He comes up with innovative themes for his albums, all around his experience as a Puerto Rican, but all with different formats and with thrilling jazz compositions.
+He comes up with innovative themes for his albums, all around his experience as a Puerto Rican.
+However, all his albums have different formats and thrilling jazz compositions.

 Music as co-Star – in “Identities are Changeable” the music shares the staring role with the interviews.
-The music is complex, perhaps the most challenging composition of Miguel’s career so far.
-It touches on various rhythms, with elements of jazz and of a musical soundtrack.
+In addition, the music is complex, perhaps the most challenging composition of Miguel’s career so far.
+As a result, it touches on various rhythms, with elements of jazz and of a musical soundtrack.